NNPDF/eko/doc/source/theory/FlavorSpace.rst

 Operator Bases
 --------------

-An |EKO| :math:`\mathbf E` is operator in the Flavor Space :math:`\mathcal F` mapping one vector onto an other:
+An |EKO| :math:`\mathbf E` is an operator in the Flavor Space :math:`\mathcal F` mapping one vector onto an other:

 .. math ::
     \mathbf E \in \mathcal F \otimes \mathcal F

-so to specify the basis for these operators we need to specify the basis for both the input and output space:
+since evolution can (and will) mix flavors.
+To specify the basis for these operators we need to specify the basis for both the input and output space.

 Operator Flavor Basis
 ^^^^^^^^^^^^^^^^^^^^^